-Patients with histologically confirmed diagnosis of a malignancy with omburtamab reactivity and with evidence of central nervous system or leptomeningeal disease who met all other eligibility criteria for therapy with intraventricular 131I-omburtamab were studied.
+Patients with histologically confirmed diagnosis of a malignancy with Omburtamab reactivity and with evidence of central nervous system /leptomeningeal disease who met all other eligibility criteria for therapy with intra-ventricular 131I-Omburtamab were studied.
 The characteristics of the study population are presented in Table 1; the study schema is shown in Figure 1.
-Patients with obstructive or symptomatic communicating hydrocephalus and those who had received cranial or spinal irradiation less than 3 wk before the start of the protocol were excluded.
-All patients underwent a CSF flow study with 111In-DTPA imaging to ensure patency of the Ommaya reservoir and adequate CSF flow.
-Patients underwent a pretherapy dosimetry study with 124I-omburtamab PET imaging, which was used to estimate absorbed radiation dose to the CSF and normal organs.
-Subsequently, patients were treated with 131Iomburtamab within 1 wk at various therapeutic dose levels, as detailed below.
-Multiple CSF and blood samples were obtained after 124I-omburtamab administration and after therapy with131I-omburtamab to estimate the radiation dose to CSF and blood.
-Predicted dosimetry from 124Iomburtamab and the actual therapeutic 131I-omburtamab dosimetry were compared.
+Patients with obstructive or symptomatic communicating hydrocephalus and those who had received cranial or spinal irradiation less than three weeks prior to the start of the protocol were excluded.
+All patients underwent CSF flow study with 111In-DTPA imaging to ensure the Ommaya reservoir patency and adequate CSF flow.
+Patients underwent a pre-therapy dosimetry study with 124I-Omburtamab PET imaging, which was used to estimate radiation-absorbed dose to the CSF and normal organs.
+Subsequently, patients were treated with 131I-Omburtamab within one week at various therapeutic dose levels, as detailed below.
+Multiple CSF and blood samples were obtained following 124I-Omburtamab administration as well as after therapy with131I-Omburtamab to estimate radiation dose to CSF and blood.
+Predicted dosimetry from 124I-Omburtamab and the actual therapeutic 131I-Omburtamab dosimetry was compared.